m2c2-project/m2c2kit/README.md

 ### Visual Studio Code

 - Open the workspace (`code m2c2kit.code-workspace`)
 - Under **NPM SCRIPTS**, run `examples-start` by clicking the triangle (play) icon.
-This transpiles the code and starts a local webserver.
+This transpiles the code and starts a local webserver
 - Wait for `waiting for changes...`
 - Select the debug icon on the left
 - Select "Examples Chrome port 3000" next to **RUN AND DEBUG** and click the triangle (play) icon.
-This opens Chrome in debug mode.
+This opens Chrome in debug mode
 - VS Code supports interactive debugging and breakpoints

 ## Create and run a new task